The Untold Story: Plot

-Wong briefly escapes from the hospital by taking a nurse hostage and overpowering King Kong.
-But he is stopped by Bull and is beaten up once again.
+Meanwhile, Cheng Poon and other prisoners beat Wong, who attempts suicide by slashing and biting his wrist and is rushed to the hospital.
+He briefly escapes by taking a nurse hostage and overpowering King Kong, but he is recaptured and beaten up once again.
 Lee then organizes endless torture for Wong until he confesses, injecting him with drugs, inducing insomnia, causing blisters on his skin and beating him frequently.
 After days of torture, Wong finally confesses.

-It all started when Wong was just a cook in Cheng Lam's restaurant.
-After Wong cheated at Mahjong, Cheng owed him a debt of 183,300 dollars which he refused to pay.
-Wong then took Cheng's wife and 5 children hostage.
-He first cut the throat of Cheng's son before stabbing his wife and Cheng himself.
-He then butchered the remaining children alive.
-Later on, he lured Cheng's mother-in-law into the restaurant, where he killed her as well.
-After the murders, Wong began to dispose of the bodies by dismembering them before disposing the other body parts in the ocean and in the dumpster.
-He then later confessed that he turned his victims into pork buns during the process.
+Back when Wong was a cook in Cheng Lam's restaurant, he cheated at Mahjong to win HK$183,300, which Cheng refused to pay.
+Wong then took Cheng's wife and five children hostage.
+He first cut the throat of Cheng's son before stabbing the wife and Cheng himself, then butchered the four daughters.
+Later, he lured Cheng's mother-in-law into the restaurant, where he killed her as well.
+After the murders, Wong disposed of the bodies by dismembering them, dumping the arms and legs in the ocean, putting the flesh into "pork" buns, and throwing the bones in the trash.

 After confessing, Wong is sent back to prison, where after one final confrontation with Lee and Bull, he commits suicide by slashing his wrists.
 The narration notes that while there was indeed enough evidence to charge Wong for the murders, it never happened due to his death.

 Reception

 Category III rating

-In Hong Kong, due to its explicit and disturbing depictions of sex, violence and gore involving the Wong Chi-hang character, The Untold Story was awarded a Category III rating (Persons Aged 18 and Above Only), the equivalent of the United States' NC-17 or X-ratings.
+In Hong Kong, due to its explicit and disturbing depictions of sex, violence and gore, The Untold Story was awarded a Category III rating (Persons Aged 18 and Above Only), the equivalent of the United States' NC-17 or X-ratings.

 Box office

-Despite its restrictive Category III rating, the managed to grossed an exceptional HK$15,763,018 at the Hong Kong box office during its theatrical run from 13 May to 2 June 1993.
+Despite its restrictive Category III rating, the film managed to gross an exceptional HK$15,763,018 at the Hong Kong box office during its theatrical run from 13 May to 2 June 1993.

 Awards

-The Untold Story won its only nomination, with Anthony Wong winning his first award for Best Actor at the 13th Hong Kong Film Awards.
+The Untold Story received one nomination at the 13th Hong Kong Film Awards, which Anthony Wong won for Best Actor.